Ikom: Culture

+Economy

 Tourism

 In Ikom, the relics of early European traders, who transacted business along the Cross River Coast in Okangha, Abaragba, Okundi and Ikom urban, are still very much on the ground.
 These include the ancient architectural structures, which served as their residence and offices.

 Similarly, the Ikom Town Beach is a tourist delight and any day, located about four kilometers from the Ikom local government headquarters.
 The dandy beach serves as a relaxation spot for fun-seekers.

 Another remarkable tourist attraction is the Alok and Nkarasi, where carved monoliths are sited.
 The monoliths, also found in Nta-Nsellei Akaju, Abanyou, and Nde, are made from either basalt or limestone.
 The Nta and Nselle people call the a carved monoliths “Akwanshi” meaning “dead person on ground” while others refer to it as “atal” meaning “the stones” These historical artifacts consist of a number of groves containing circles of stones carved in low relief in a variety of human figures, with an annual festival held in the groves (play ground) at the end of every dry season.